thomasnield/oreilly_sql_fundamentals_for_data/notes_and_slides/sql_fundamentals_notes.md

 SUM(CASE WHEN tornado = 1 THEN precipitation ELSE 0 END) as tornado_precipitation,
 SUM(CASE WHEN tornado = 0 THEN precipitation ELSE 0 END) as non_tornado_precipitation

+FROM station_data
+WHERE year >= 1990

-FROM station_data GROUP BY year, month
+GROUP BY year, month
 ```

 Many folks who are not aware of the zero/null case trick will resort to derived tables (not covered in this class but covered in _Advanced SQL for Data Analysis_), which adds an unnecessary amount of effort and mess.